Serenqqa/ad-network-sdk-documentation-android/android_en.md

 current library version `com.greengray:advsdk:1.3.1`

-For work with the library you need GAME_ID - an application identifier in the ad serving system.
+You need GAME_ID - an application identifier in the ad serving system to work with the library.
-Contact [a.bobkov@mobidriven.com](a.bobkov@mobidriven.com) to recieve the identifier.
+Contact [partners@mobidriven.com](partners@mobidriven.com) to receive the identifier.

 You have to add maven repository in build.gradle project level